 4. Ensures you have enough units to fulfill orders

 Proper inventory control aims to let you hold the least amount of inventory in your warehouse(s), yet enough to keep up with demand.
 This accounts for safety stock, as the last thing you want to do is fulfill orders late or keep customers waiting.
-Inventory control and demand forecasting go hand in hand — you won’t be stuck paying high storage costs, but you also won’t add the dreaded “out-of-stock” message to your product page.
+Inventory control and demand forecasting go hand in hand — you won’t be stuck paying high storage or inventory carrying costs, but you also won’t add the dreaded “out-of-stock” message to your product page.

 6 essentials of inventory control

 Inventory control impacts your sales, operations, customer satisfaction, and bottom line.
 Having an inventory control system in place helps refine your operations and understand the best cadence for purchase orders.
 Here are the key components.